Economic Analysis March 2025 8 min read

 Infrastructure and Community Services

-Strategies and Policy Recommendations for Recovery
+Strategies and Policy Recommendations

 Restoring Sanibel's tourism vitality will require targeted actions to address the lodging capacity gap.
 Both policymakers and the community have roles to play in incentivizing the return of lost accommodations.